Headtrip Vol. 01, No. 01 / 1989

 In June 1990, however, while I was off at (high)school, my parent's home was raided by a special division of the Windsor Police due to my involvement with publishing this project.
-Large amounts of my personal possessions were confiscated, and what was left behind was scattered about the floor of the room; it was a sorry sight to say the least.
-Apparently, a local Windsorite had filed a complaint when she found a copy of Headtrip in her son's possession.
-It sparked some (negative) attention and things were rolling.
-The detective in charge of the investigation (who had no formal training in interpreting obscenity laws) prepared a report about his thoughts on the magazine.
-Though he had never dealt with a case of this nature, he stated himself quite strongly; in the report he said that "...these publications appear to be material directed to the teenage anti-establishment crowd; ie., skinheads, punk rockers, ghoulies (kids dressed in black) and satanists."
+Large amounts of my personal belongings (library, notebooks, artwork, etc) were confiscated, and what was left behind was scattered about the floor of the room; it was a sorry sight to say the least.
+Apparently, a local Windsorite had filed a complaint when she found a copy of the magazine amongst her troubled son's various possessions.
+It sparked some negative attention and things were rolling.
+The detective in charge of the investigation, who had no formal training in interpreting obscenity laws, prepared a report about his thoughts on the magazine.
+Though he had never dealt with a case of this nature, he stated himself strongly: "...these publications appear to be material directed to the teenage anti-establishment crowd; ie., skinheads, punk rockers, ghoulies (kids dressed in black) and satanists."

 Within a month charges were laid.
-Five counts, in fact: (i) making use of the mails for transmitting obscene matter; (ii) selling obscene matter; (iii) possession of obscene matter for the purpose of sale; (iv) making obscene matter; (v) possession of obscene matter for the purpose of distribution.
-Mainly, what was in question was some of my comic work ( a rather unprofound comic parody of Charles Schulz' glorious "Peanuts" strip) and a strip called "Blood And Salt" (see panel, above) I had published by a young Florida artist named Mike Diana (who later faced charges and an obscenity case of his own for his Boiled Angel zine-work; he was eventually found guilty on 3 counts of obscenity.)
+Five counts, as follows: (i) making use of the mails for transmitting obscene matter; (ii) selling obscene matter; (iii) possession of obscene matter for the purpose of sale; (iv) making obscene matter; (v) possession of obscene matter for the purpose of distribution.
+Clearly, what was in question the definition of 'obscene matter' at it related to some of my comic work (a rather unprofound parody of Charles Schulz' exceptional "Peanuts" strip) and a 3-page comic, "Blood And Salt", that I had published by a young Florida zinester named Mike Diana (who later faced similar charges and an obscenity case of his own for his Boiled Angel zine; in 1996, he was found guilty on 3 counts of obscenity — becoming the first artist ever to receive a criminal conviction for obscenity for artwork in the United States.)

-I accessed legal aid, and had a local lawyer provided to me.
-After discussing the merits of the case, he concluded that he didn't have the body of knowledge to win a case of this nature, but found me a lawyer from Toronto named Dan Brodsky.
 Mr. Brodsky proved to be a godsend, and it is ultimately to him that I owe so much.
-He took me on as a special interest case, meaning that he would defend me for only a legal aid fee, which was way below his usual fee (he is the same lawyer, BTW, who cleared the Dayglo Abortions of their similar problem years earlier, and he has proven to be a man with a genuine concern for freedom of expression in this country.)
+He took 'The Headtrip Scandal' on as a special interest case — meaning that he would defend me at a Legal Aid rate, way below his usual fee; it should be noted that he is the same lawyer who cleared the Canadian punk band Dayglo Abortions of their similar problem years earlier (in 1988, a Nepean, ON police officer instigated a criminal investigation of the Dayglos after his daughter brought home a copy of Here Today, Guano Tomorrow) and he has proven to be a man with a genuine concern for freedom of expression in this country.

-After over a year of postponements, deliberation and research, the day came when the whole thing had to end.
-On May 29, 1992, in a 41-page written decision, Judge Saul Nosanchuk stated his many reasons for finding me not guilty of all charges, and Headtrip set a historical precident in Canada for future obscenity cases.
+After over a year of postponements, deliberation and research, the day came when the whole thing finally came to a fitting conclusion.
+On May 29, 1992, in a 41-page written decision, Judge Saul Nosanchuk stated his many reasons for finding me not guilty of all charges — and in doing so, my remarkably tiny zine project set a weighty historical precident for future obscenity cases throughout all of Canada.

 • For a summary of the verdict, see: R. vs Laliberte [1992] O.J.
 No. 1346